 Commonly, patients with acute heart failure present with dyspnea and the differential diagnosis may include other conditions such as COPD, asthma, pneumonia, pneumothorax, pleural effusion, pulmonary embolus, and acute coronary syndrome.
 There is no single diagnostic test for heart failure; it is a clinical diagnosis based on the history, physical examination, and diagnostic testing.
 The most useful historical parameter is a history of acute heart failure.
 The symptom with the highest sensitivity for diagnosis is dyspnea on exertion (84%) and the most specific symptoms are paroxysmal nocturnal dyspnea, orthopnea, and edema (77% to 84%).

-Chest radiographs showing pulmonary venous congestion, cardiomegaly, and interstitial edema are the most specific for a ...
+Chest radiographs showing pulmonary venous congestion, cardiomegaly, and interstitial edema are the most ...